Water leaks in your home are frustrating, time-consuming, and can cause costly damage – not to mention costly repairs.

 Make Sure to Replace Your Furnace Filter

 As a rule your furnace filter should be changed every 90 days.
 But if your furnace is leaking water, you should swap out the furnace filter after the repairs are made and before you turn your furnace back on.
+You may notice your furnace blowing cold air or shutting on and off as a result.

 A wet, dirty, or clogged filter will restrict airflow, and put extra strain on your furnace.
 It’s best to start fresh with a new/cleaned filter.